adamtaitano/github-pages-with-jekyll/index.md

 ---
-Today I Learned: "A Potpourri of Posts"
+title: "Today I Learned: 'A Potpourri of Posts'"
+theme: minima
 ---

 Ideally this blog will contain sections for "About" and "Blog"  ...